robsondepaula/devops-with-kubernetes/part5/5_01/controller/README.md

 # kubebuilder project
-Initialized with:
+The project was initialized with:
 ```
 kubebuilder init --domain devopswithkubernetes.com --repo github.com/robsondepaula/devops-with-kubernetes/part5/5_01/controller
 ```
-API created with:
+The API was created with:
 ```
 kubebuilder create api --group stable --version v1 --kind DummySite
 ```

 # Workflow
-Work on the controller source code and then:
+To work on the controller source code or to validate it, issue the following command (provided a cluster exists):
 ```
 make install
 ```
-To have the custom resource applied to the cluster.
-To test the controller issue:
+To have the custom resource applied to the cluster and test that it works issue the following command:
 ```
 make run
 ```
-And then deploy the manifest to validate it works:
+And then deploy the manifest containing the custom resource to validate all is working:
 ```
 kubectl apply -f config/samples/stable_v1_dummysite.yaml
 ```